teiesti/gico-empty-repository/README.md

   - `/hooks/` - A folder that stores hook scripts that will be executed after **gico** completed the resource file installation.
 Make sure that any script is executable.
   - `/res/` - A folder that stores all the resources that will be hardlinked to the root directory of Your file system.
   - `/preferences` - A configuration file that specifies which packages should be installed, removed or purged.
+  - `/based-on` - A configuration file that specifies the repository version that must be installed prior to this.